2021 New York City mayoral election

-The 2021 New York City mayoral election was held on November 2, 2021.
-Incumbent Mayor Bill de Blasio was term-limited and ineligible to run for re-election.
+An election for the mayor of New York City was held on November 2, 2021.
+Incumbent mayor Bill de Blasio was term-limited and ineligible to run for re-election.
+Democratic Brooklyn Borough president and former police officer Eric Adams won the election in a landslide, defeating Republican candidate Curtis Sliwa.
+Adams became the city's second Black mayor.

-On June 22, 2021, the primary elections for the Democratic and Republican primaries were held.
-The 2021 primaries were the first New York City mayoral election primaries to use ranked-choice voting rather than the plurality voting of previous primaries.
-On election night, Guardian Angels founder and radio talk show host Curtis Sliwa won the Republican primary with 67.9% of the vote, defeating New York State Federation of Taxi Drivers founder Fernando Mateo.
-Brooklyn Borough President and former police officer Eric Adams had a lead on election night in the Democratic primary but did not reach 50% of the vote, meaning that ranked-choice voting would come into play.
-In the final round of tabulation of the ranked-choice vote in the Democratic primary, Adams defeated former New York City Department of Sanitation Commissioner Kathryn Garcia, 50.4%–49.6%.
+Primary elections took place on June 22, 2021.
+Rather than the plurality voting of previous primaries, the elections were the first to use ranked-choice voting.
+Sliwa, founder of Guardian Angels, handily won the Republican primary over New York State Federation of Taxi Drivers founder Fernando Mateo.
+Polling showed businessman Andrew Yang as the frontrunner as of May 2021, but his lead later shrank as Adams emerged and eventually won in the final round of the Democratic primary over former New York City Department of Sanitation Commissioner Kathryn Garcia.

-In the general election, Adams handily defeated Sliwa with 67.0% of the vote to become the 110th mayor of New York City and the city's second black mayor, after David Dinkins.

-History
+In the general election, Adams maintained a sizable lead over Sliwa and was heavily favored to win.
+On election day, Adams won easily, receiving 66.99% of the vote to Sliwa's 27.76%.
+He was sworn in on January 1, 2022.

+Background

+In the 2017 mayoral election, lncumbent Bill de Blasio was re-elected mayor of New York City for a second term, defeating Republican nominee Nicole Malliotakis.
+New York City used proportional representation (single transferable voting) from 1937 to 1947.
+Such a system produced benefits to voters and elected a more diverse city council than had been produced under first-past-the-post voting before and after.

 In 2019, New York City voters passed Ballot Question #1 to amend the City Charter to "give voters the choice of ranking up to five candidates in primary and special elections for mayor, public advocate, comptroller, borough president, and city council beginning in January 2021".
-The first election in the city to use ranked-choice voting was in the 24th council district in Queens, which took place on February 2, 2021.
+The first election in the city to use ranked-choice voting (Instant-runoff voting) was in the 24th council district in Queens, which took place on February 2, 2021.
 This was the first time ranked-choice voting was used in the New York City mayoral election.

 In 2019, journalists and political commentators predicted several potential 2021 mayoral candidates, including Brooklyn Borough President Eric Adams, Bronx Borough President Rubén Díaz Jr., NYC Council Speaker Corey Johnson, NYC Comptroller Scott Stringer, and NYC Public Advocate Jumaane Williams.

-Incumbent Mayor of New York City Bill de Blasio was barred by term limits from seeking a third term.

 By May 2021, thirteen candidates had qualified for the Democratic Party primary, and two for the Republican Party primary.
 There are also minor party and independent campaigns for the general election in November.